 DVC resort rooms are all called “villas” and vary in size from Studio Villas (slightly larger than a standard hotel room) to 3-bedroom “Grand Villas”.

-They feature kitchenettes or full kitchens and sleep from 4 to 12 people.
+They all have kitchenettes or full kitchens and sleep from 4 to 12 people.

 DVC resorts are all in the Deluxe Category at Disney World, which means they have amazing pools, excellent dining options, fitness facilities, and more.